LapatePic.png

 Undergraduate Researcher

 Curran is a fourth-year undergraduate student pursuing a B.S. in Psychological and Brain Sciences.
 He is interested in exploring the mechanisms of memory storage, as well as how neuroimaging techniques can be utilized to examine cognitive processes.
-In the LEAP Neuro lab, he assists Nadu Barbashova in studying how individuals sustain cognitive control in the presence of negative emotions.
+In the LEAP Neuro lab, he assists Mengsi Li and Sydney Fortner on the Life of Memories project, exploring the temporal dynamics of real-life emotional memories.
 After graduation, he plans to pursue a PhD in neuroscience.

 Undergraduate Researcher